Narigo/scalajs-fun/README.md

 to the app.

-> After struggling a lot trying to get the value of an `Option`, it looks like ScalaJS or rx.Scala do not like using `Option.map` or `Option.get`.
-The underlying problem seems to be that `Rx[Something]` does not like having null values assigned to it.
+> After struggling a lot trying to get the value of an `Option`, it looks like ScalaJS or rx.Scala do not like using
+> `Option.map` or `Option.get`.
+The underlying problem seems to be that `Rx[Something]` does not like having null values
+> assigned to it.
 We need to investigate this behavior further to see what we can do.
-Maybe having a `Non-Request` class would help.
+Maybe having a `Non-Request` class
+> would help.
+>
+> Turns out that `NonRequest` doesn't really help.
+It's also not very clear to me why using `response()` in `ScycleApp`
+> does not fire.
+A lot of debugging code exists in this commit now, but I don't think I'll come around to fix this.
+As
+> it doesn't really look like the `scala.rx` library gets much love, I will push this on a branch and restart this
+> project with another library: https://github.com/LukaJCB/rxscala-js
+>
+> Using the rxscala-js library, the code will be much closer to the videos anyways.
+Let's see how far we get using that.